MichaelCade/90DaysOfDevOps/Days/day38.md

 ### Staging Files

-We then start working on our empty folder and maybe we add some source code as a first days work.
+We then start working on our empty folder and maybe we add some source code on the first days of work.
 We create our readme.mdfile and we can see that file in the directory, next we check our `git status` and it knows about the new readme.mdfile but we have not committed the file yet.

 ![](Images/Day38_Git3.png)

-We can stage our readme.mdfile with the `git add README.md` command then we can see changes to be committed which we did not have before and a green new file.
+We can stage our readme.mdfile with the `git add README.md` command then we can see changes to be committed that we did not have before and a green new file.

 ![](Images/Day38_Git4.png)